BugRoger/articles/ssl-certs.md

 You need to enter a passphrase.
 We will remove it again it a later stage.
 Generally it would be great to keep the passphrase.
 But who wants to type in the passphrase every time the server needs to be restarted?

-Per convention we use the hostname as filename for the key.

 Create a certificate signing request
 ------------------------------------

 Next we need to create a certificate signing request.
 It is very important that the request already contains the fully qualified hostname of the system the certificate will be used for.
 Otherwise the browsers are going to display phishing warnings.
-We are all used to those but as IT we should get this right for our systems.
+Against common sense the FQDN hast to go into the `Common Name (eg, YOUR name)` field.

     d038720@wdfm00259937a:ssl-certs $ openssl req -new -key expertondemand.key -out expertondemand.csr
     Enter pass phrase for expertondemand.key: